onslaught64/c64_tinn64/README.md

 Q!D!64! allows the user to draw on their favourite 8 bit machine and then it runs the perceptron network on the classic hardware classifying the image.
 Yes, we have ported modern AI to a C64.

+## Requirements
+This codebase expects you to be on linux.
+If you are trying to make this work on Windows, install WSL2 and Ubuntu first.

+There needs to be a command called `kick` which takes the name of the file being assembled as its parameters.
+This wrapper should call the Kick Assembler jar file ( http://theweb.dk/KickAssembler/Main.html#frontpage )

 ## Step 1: Installation
-install Anaconda 3
-run `setup.sh demo` the first time to create the Anaconda environment for this demo type `source activate demo` run `setup.sh demo` again... in future, you need only do this once
+Just use `make install`

-## Step 2: Download and Convert Training Data
+## Step 2: Download Training Data
-Download the following files to the `test/` directory and run `python convert.py`
+Download the following files to the `test/` directory
 * https://storage.cloud.google.com/quickdraw_dataset/full/numpy_bitmap/cat.npy
 * https://storage.cloud.google.com/quickdraw_dataset/full/numpy_bitmap/coffee%20cup.npy
 * https://storage.cloud.google.com/quickdraw_dataset/full/numpy_bitmap/computer.npy